The USC Spine Center is an international leader in the field of minimally invasive spinal surgery (MISS).

 Each patient receives an individualized assessment of their spinal anatomy and disorder to determine if a minimally invasive surgical procedure is appropriate.
 The mission of the USC Spine Center is to deliver appropriate spine care, with physicians considering all other options before performing surgery.

 This open enrollment, make sure your plan includes Keck Medicine of USC.
 KeckMedicine.org/insurance

 Understanding the risks

-Instead of using a standard retractor that disrupts the muscles of the spinal column, MISS uses a tubular retractor to create a port to move instruments in between the muscle fibers.
+Instead of using a standard retractor that disrupts the muscles of the spinal column, MISS involves the use of a tubular retractor to create a port to move instruments in-between the muscle fibers.
 The altered surgical technique allows many MISS procedures to be performed on an outpatient basis.
 As the demographic in the United States ages, older patients who are still physically active may benefit from MISS to minimize the conditions associated with recovery from a traditional open procedure.